-- (1) with respect to one-third of the Restricted Shares awarded to the holder, if the Company's initial public offering or any liquidity event (being any liquidation, dissolution or winding-up of the Company or distribution of all or substantially all of the Company's assets among shareholders or a change of control transaction) occurs that values the Company at a minimum of \$50,000,000 (condition met): - (2) with respect to one-third of the Restricted Shares awarded to the holder, if the Company receives \$1,000,000 of royalty payments under any of the Company's royalty interests prior to October 19, 2023 (condition met); and - (3) with respect to one-third of the Restricted Shares awarded to the holder, if the holder continues to be a director, officer, employee or consultant of the Company or an entity that is under common control with the Company for a period of one year after the initial public offering is completed (condition met).
+- (1) with respect to one-third of the Restricted Shares awarded to the holder, if the Company's initial public offering or any liquidity event (being any liquidation, dissolution or winding-up of the Company or distribution of all or substantially all of the Company's assets among shareholders or a change of control transaction) occurs that values the Company at a minimum of \$50,000,000 (condition met); - (2) with respect to one-third of the Restricted Shares awarded to the holder, if the Company receives \$1,000,000 of royalty payments under any of the Company's royalty interests prior to October 19, 2023 (condition met); and - (3) with respect to one-third of the Restricted Shares awarded to the holder, if the holder continues to be a director, officer, employee or consultant of the Company or an entity that is under common control with the Company for a period of one year after the initial public offering is completed (condition met).

-During the year ended September 30, 2022, the Company recognized share-based compensation expense of \$276 (2021: \$409) related to the Restricted Shares.
+No expense was recognized for the three months ended December 31, 2022.
+During the year ended September 30, 2022, the Company recognized share-based compensation expense of \$276 related to the Restricted Shares.

-13.4 Restricted Share Units
+11.4 Restricted Share Units

-During the year ended September 30, 2022, the Company granted 167,849 RSUs at a weighted average value of \$4.91 to certain officers, directors, and consultants of the Company.
+During the three months ended December 31, 2022, the Company granted 603,703 RSUs at a weighted average value of \$2.81 to certain officers, directors, and consultants of the Company.
 The RSUs vest in three equal annual instalments during the recipient's continual service with the Company.
+During the year ended September 30, 2022 the Company granted 167,849 RSUs at a weighted average value of \$4.91 to certain officers, directors, and consultants of the Company.
+The RSUs vest in three equal annual instalments during the recipient's continual service with the Company.
+The Company.
+The RSUs vest in three equal annual instalments during the recipient's continual service with the Company.

 The Company classifies RSUs as equity instruments since the Company has the ability and intent to settle the awards in common shares.
 The compensation expense is calculated based on the fair value of each RSU as determined by the closing value of GRC Shares at the date of the grant.
 The Company recognizes compensation expense over the vesting period of the RSUs.
+During the three months ended December 31, 2022, the Company recognized share-based compensation expense of \$201 related to the RSUs.
 During the year ended September 30, 2022, the Company recognized share-based compensation expense of \$341 related to the RSUs.

-Notes to Consolidated Financial Statements (Expressed in thousands of United States dollars unless otherwise stated)
+Notes to Consolidated Financial Statements For the three months ended December 31, 2022 and the years ended September 30, 2022 and 2021 (Expressed in thousands of United States dollars unless otherwise stated)